 Zinc is important for gut health, immune function, tissue healing, the conversion of T4 to T3, and the production of TSH.
 It can help tighten the intestinal junctions of those with intestinal permeability as well.

 Since zinc is needed to form TSH, those who are constantly producing TSH are more likely to develop deficiencies in zinc.
-If you have celiac disease or any other malabsorption syndrome that has caused intestinal damage, you may have an impaired ability to absorb zinc .
+If you have celiac disease or any other malabsorption syndrome that has caused intestinal damage, you may have an impaired ability to absorb zinc, check into https://rxhometest.com/product/celiac-antibody-test and find out if this is a problem you may have .

 There are no known interactions between levothyroxine and zinc at this time, however we will always recommend consulting your practitioner or doctor.